paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-first-ui.md

 ---
 id: getting-started-first-ui
-title: Creating your first UI
+title: Creating Your First UI
-sidebar_label: Your first UI
+sidebar_label: Your First UI
 ---

 Time to start using Paperclip!
 Create a new file in your source directory that's called `GroceryList.pc`, then add this stuff: